 Instead of just a one-off message, or a short series of messages spread out over a week or so, think about telling a story that can go on for weeks, even months.
 This allows you to develop your characters and fine-tune your message, and generates buzz as people talk about what happened in the last “episode” or speculate about what will happen next.

-Retail companies routinely do this, and there are many examples of consumer brands promoting products and services to the public, or increasing brand awareness through extended advertising themes.
-But long-tail narrative campaigns can also work for more specific audiences that receive internal communications.
+Retail companies routinely do this, and there are many examples of consumer brands promoting products and services to the public, or increasing brand awareness through extended advertising themes and narratives.
+But long-tail campaigns can also work for more specific audiences that receive internal communications.

 This works best with something that takes a long time, is ongoing, or has multiple components.
 You’re doing more than just telling your audience about something, you’re encouraging them to change in some way (by taking the action you want them to).
 And you do this by showing them examples of people who do, or do not, take that action, and how their life changes for the better or worse as a result of the choices they make.
 This pushes emotional buttons for people, especially modern audiences who are used to watching films, TV shows and web videos.
 With emotional engagement comes more buy-in, which is more likely to lead to action.

 Using this method is effective for things that have a deadline far in the future, things that require registering or signing up, or things that are always relevant.
 Some examples:

 - Rolling out a new benefits package

 - Reinforcing mission statement and values

 - Special events, like blood drives or company picnics

 - Reinforcing health and safety standards